olivesgatech/SSSI/README.md

 |(a) True velocity model. (b) Aggregated RTM result. (c) Seismic data for one shot (d) Migrated image for one shot |

 ## Download
 In order to receive the download link, please fill out this [FORM](https://docs.google.com/forms/d/e/1FAIpQLScSu1Vu9DTe9Znznw2avn5LDFkexVXsfUl0dcHZwQ3KDIyXTQ/viewform?vc=0&c=0&w=1) to submit your information and agree the conditions of use.
-These information will be kept confidential and will not be released to anybody outside our administration team.
+This information will be kept confidential and will not be released to anybody outside our administration team.

+Alternatively, the tool can be downloaded from the from the following source repository [SSSI](https://github.com/zhulingchen/SSSI)

 ## User guide
 Find the user guide at this [LINK](https://github.com/olivesgatech/SSSI/blob/master/figures/UserGuide.pdf)